katawura/am-strap/README.md

 ## Usage
 ---

+Download via bower

+    bower install am-strap

+Then include at the start of your SASS

+    @import "./bower_components/am-strap/all";

+Or download via NPM

+    npm install am-strap

-To include the full package in your project, import it at the start of your SCSS with the relevant path.
+Then include at the start of your SASS

-`@import "./node_modules/am-strap/all"`
+    @import "./node_modules/am-strap/all";

+Alternatively you can just import individual modules.
+They are all stand-alone files with no dependencies.
 Each module requires a config map.
 If you want to customise a module, you can declare it's config map with your own values.
 Otherwise, modules will default to using the maps shown below.

 ## Modules
----

 1. [Grid](#grid)
 2. [Buttons](#buttons)